IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ui-components.md

 ### SearchView

-The [`TtSearchView`](TTIVI_ANDROID_TOOLS_API) class consists of an icon on the left, an input field in the middle, a _clear icon_ and a _searching indicator_ on the right.
+The [`TtSearchView`](TTIVI_ANDROID_TOOLS_API) class consists of an icon on the left, an input field in the middle, a _clear icon_, and a _searching indicator_ on the right.

 The [`TtSearchView`](TTIVI_ANDROID_TOOLS_API) adds to the Android class [`SearchView`](https://developer.android.com/reference/android/widget/SearchView)